Alejogb1/job-board/blog-data/how-can-i-use-assertequal-in-the-rails-console.md

 id: "how-can-i-use-assertequal-in-the-rails-console"
 ---

-Let's tackle this from a pragmatic angle, shall we?
+from a pragmatic angle, shall we?
 Having spent what feels like an eternity debugging Rails applications, the `assert_equal` family of methods has been a frequent companion, though perhaps not always directly in the console as initially intended for tests.
 While it’s not directly a built-in method that you’d typically use to, say, verify data in your interactive console session, we can get it to work – with some nuance.

 The core issue is that `assert_equal` and its siblings (`assert_not_equal`, `assert_nil`, `assert_not_nil`, etc.) are primarily tools from the `ActiveSupport::TestCase` module.
 They are designed for creating unit and integration tests, rather than for ad-hoc checks in the Rails console.
 By default, they aren't readily available in your console environment.
 So, the key is to make them available, and we do this by mimicking a testing context.
 It’s not quite as streamlined as directly invoking them, but it is very effective once you've set it up.